sawyerWeld/GameTheoryNotes/Week_9/notes.md

 ```
 In total C beats A 501 to 499.
 Here we have two voting schemes that seem reasonable which give different votes and neither are condorcet consistent.

+## Impossibility of Non-Paradoxical Social Welfare Functions

+Pareto Effeciency (PE): W is pareto efficient if whenever all agents agree on the ordering of two outcomes, the social welfare function should also select that ordering.

+Independance of Irrelevant Alternatives (IIA): W is IIA if the selected ordering between two outcomes depends only on the relative orderings they are given by the agents.

+Dictatorship: W has a dictator if there is any single agent such that the social welfare function only uses that agent's preferences.
+Dictatorship satistfies both PE and IIA.

+Arrow 1951: Any social welfare function over 3 or more outcomes that is PE and IIA must be dictatorial.

+The next video proves Arrow's theorem.
+It is very good and recommended.

+## Impossibility of Non-Paradoxical Social Welfare 2

+Social choice functions have the same problems as social welfare functions.
+PE and IIA have to be redefined to the scope of a single winner election.
+IIA is replaced with monotonicity.

+Monotonicity: An outcome o must remain the winner whenever it was already winning and the support for it is increased.

+Muller-Satterthwaite 1977: Any social choice function that is weakly PE and monotonic is dictatorial.

+## Single-Peaked Preferences

+Sometime's votes preferences have nice properties.
+One example is when alternatives can be ordered left to right.
+In this special case agents have a most preferred candidate and the support for other alternatives fall off as you go left or right.
+If you graph how much they like the candidates on the y axis and the alternatives on the x axis, there will be a single peak at their most preferred candidate.

+Median voting: With an odd number of voters in a single peaked environment, the median candidate is always the condorcet winner.